 - sensitivity to sunlight

 In addition to being messy, coal tar soap has a strong, unpleasant odor, and easily stains light-colored hair, clothes, and bedding.

-In addition to tar soap, other over-the-counter treatments exist.
-Most over-the-counter psoriasis treatments are used to moisturize and soothe skin, remove scales, and relieve itching.
+In addition to tar soap, other OTC treatments are available.
+Most OTC psoriasis treatments are used to moisturize and soothe skin, remove scales, and relieve itching.
 These include:

 - aloe vera

 - anti-itch products such as [Affiliate link:] calamine, hydrocortisone, camphor, and menthol

 Occlusion, the process of covering an applied topical medication with plastic wrap, cellophane, or other covering, is sometimes used to increase a product’s effectiveness.